LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 - For the first option you can follow this guide: **[How to set up a minikube local cluster](https://minikube.sigs.k8s.io/docs/start/)**.
     > *And then [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to talk to the cluster.*

-- Otherwise look at this guide: **[How set up a Kubernetes cluster](https://github.com/LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/blob/master/SETUP_K8s_CLUSTER.md)**.
+- Otherwise look at this guide: **[How to set up a Kubernetes cluster](https://github.com/LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/blob/master/SETUP_K8s_CLUSTER.md)**.
     > *You will end up with a K8s on premise cluster and your laptop acting as an external workstation.*

 ### 2. Install Helm